kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/data_loss_prevention/_index.md

 DLP is configured as a list of `Action`s, applied in order, on an HTTP listener, virtual service, or route.
 If configured on the listener, an additional matcher is paired with a list of `Action`s, and the first DLP rule that matches a request will be applied.

+DLP is one of the first filters run by Envoy.
+Gloo's current filter order follows:
+1. Fault Stage (Fault injection)
+1. CORS/DLP Stage (order here is not guaranteed to be idempotent)
+1. WAF Stage
+1. Rest of the filters ... (not all in the same stage)

 ### Prerequisites